 New Model of the Universe Says Past Crystallizes out of the Future What’s the difference between the past and the future?
 Not a great deal, if you take a purely relativistic view of the universe, say George Ellis from the University of Cape Town in South Africa and Tony Rothman from Princeton University in New Jersey.
 The standard spacetime diagrams used in relativity accord no special status to the past, the present or the future.
 That’s because they assume that everything evolves from time-reversible local physics.

-Murphy's Law Calculator From a formula for * Sod's Law provided by British Gas: ((U+C+I) x (10-S))/20 x A x 1/(1-sin(F/10)) "anything that can go wrong, will go wrong!"
+Murphy's Law Calculator Murphy's Law Calculator From a formula for * Sod's Law provided by British Gas: ((U+C+I) x (10-S))/20 x A x 1/(1-sin(F/10)) "anything that can go wrong, will go wrong!"
 Find out in advance whether you will be able to successfully repair your VCR, get to a meeting on time, impress your date, or be a success at any activity whatsoever !

 Hack Your Own Super Fridge

 Michio Kaku | Professor of Theoretical Physics, CUNY